gflohr/qgoda-site/en/docs/index.md

 [% WRAPPER components/infobox.html
            type='warning' title='This Is a Draft!' %]
 <p>This documentation is work in progress.
-A lot of stuff is missing here,
+A lot of things missing here,
-and part of the stuff documented here documents a past or future state of the software.
+and part of the things documented here documents a past or future state of the software.
 Well, and some parts of this documentation are plain wrong.
 That being said, it should also be clear that features can still change without notice, whether they are documented or not.</p>